vxern/ruqqus_dart/README.md

 }
 ```

-:star: Congratulations - You have made a bot that gets authenticated, but then proceeds to do absolutely nothing.
-Let's put the bot to good use by making our first post.
+:star: Congratulations - You had made a bot that gets authenticated, but then proceeds to do absolutely nothing.
+We were let put the bot to good use by making our first post.

-:grey_exclamation: To prevent triggering the Ruqqus anti-spam protection, the utility `generateRandomString()` function is used to generate a random string of characters.
+:grey_exclamation: To prevent triggering the Ruqqus anti-spam protection, the utility `generateRandomString()` function was used to generate a random string of characters.

 ```dart
 final post = await client.api.submitPost(